The Tale of Two Wolves

 Though brothers, they were as different as dawn and dusk.

 When the pack needed guidance, they turned to Lumière.
 When they needed a warrior, they called for Sombre.
 Each time one was praised, the other felt a quiet ache.
-Lumière envied his brother’s fearlessness, while Sombre envied Lumière’s mind and the ease with which others trusted him.
+Lumière envied his brother’s fearlessness, while Sombre envied Lumière’s ease in winning trust.

 Then came the Great Divide.
-A drought swept through Northern Pines, drying the rivers and leaving prey scarce.
-The pack began to fight among themselves over food and leadership.
+A drought swept through the Northern Pines, drying rivers and leaving prey scarce.
+The pack began to fight over food and leadership.
 Old grudges festered, and unity shattered.

 Each set out alone.
 Lumière sought wisdom from the stars, mapping the land in search of hidden springs.
 But his clever plans crumbled against the harshness of the wild.
 Sombre led hunts deep into rival territories, relying on his strength and fury, but he found only danger and defeat.

 Days passed.
 Nights blurred.
-Both grew very tired.
+Both grew tired, empty-pawed and restless.

-They returned, meeting by chance beneath a dying tree, weary and empty-pawed.
-Anger filled the space between them, and words turned sharp.
+One evening, beneath a dying tree, the brothers met by chance.
+Exhausted and irritable, words turned sharp.
 Each blamed the other for the pack’s suffering.

 “There!”
-Lumière howled, spotting faint moss that only grew near hidden water surrounding the roots of an old tree.
-Lumière crouched, studying the flow.
+Lumière howled, spotting faint moss clinging to the roots of the old tree.
+Beneath it, the soft trickle of water.
 “It’s weak… but it’s something.
 If we dig carefully, it might grow.”

-Together they worked — Lumière guiding where to dig, Sombre breaking through the earth with his strength.
-The deeper they went, the stronger the water grew, until at last it burst forth, shimmering under the moonlight.
+Together, they worked.
+Lumière guided where to dig, Sombre broke through the earth with his strength.
+Each time the soil resisted, they leaned on each other—one with vision, the other with force.
+Slowly, the water swelled, until at last it burst forth, shimmering beneath the moonlight.

 When the pack arrived, they found the brothers side by side — mud-covered, exhausted, but smiling.
 The spring flowed freely, feeding the ground once more.

-For the first time, Lumière and Sombre saw each other clearly — not as opposites, but as halves of the same power.
+For the first time, Lumière and Sombre saw each other clearly — not as rivals, not as opposites, but as halves of the same power.

 From that night on, they no longer competed.